jrossiter/goscpwrap/README.md

-# goscp - A Go SCP Client
+# goscp - A Go SCP wrapper

 goscp supports recursive file and directory handling for both uploads and downloads.